 - Whisk the eggs, salt, pepper, milk, and cheese together.
 Evenly pour over sausage/vegetable mixture.
 Add another sprinkle of salt and pepper on top.

 - Cover casserole with plastic wrap or aluminum foil and refrigerate for at least 30 minutes and up to 24 hours.
 (When ready to bake, allow to sit at room temperature for 10–15 minutes as oven preheats.)

 - Preheat the oven to 375°F (191°C).
 Bake the casserole, uncovered, until the top is golden, edges are crisp, and a toothpick inserted in the center comes out clean, about 40–45 minutes.

 - Cool for 10 minutes, then slice and serve.

 - Leftovers keep well in the refrigerator for up to 5 days.
 Reheat in the microwave to your liking.

-- Vegetarian Option: You can leave out the meat.
-Just an extra cup (or so) of veggies in its place.
+- Vegetarian Option: You can leave out the meat and replace with another 1 cup of vegetables.

 Keywords: breakfast casserole, overnight breakfast casserole

 This looks delicious and I can’t wait to make it for the fam!
 Curious if shredded hash browns would work as a replacement for the bread, or would you only recommend diced?
 Thank you!